intelligence is being vastly amplified by AI

 civilian settlement of the Moon is underway

-a result of the International Space Elevator, huge numbers of Earth's
+a result of various new space elevators, huge numbers of Earth's

 citizens now have rapid, affordable and safe access to space.
 Dozens

-to be constructed in hours or days.* Most are concentrated in the southern polar region, which has greater
+to be constructed in a matter of hours or days.* Most are concentrated in the southern polar region, which has greater

 access to water.*